jennihultman/MMB-117/QC and trimming.md

 ## joining forward and reverse reads
 Finally we join the paired end reads with program Pear.
 First you'll need to install it.
 What was the best location for programs?

+Pear can be found here: https://cme.h-its.org/exelixis/web/software/pear/doc.html

 ```
-#change "sample" to your sample name
+**change "sample" to your sample name ja path to pear to __your__ path**
 /homeappl/home/hultman/appl_taito/pear-0.9.10-bin-64/pear-0.9.10-bin-64 -y 400M -j 2 -f sample_R1.adapter_trim.fastq -r sample_R2.adapter_trim.fastq -o sample.pear
 ```